 Hi there!
-My name is Asha, and I am a second-year undergraduate student at the University of Toronto, studying global health, political science, and psychology.
-My Laidlaw research project is focused on determinants of COVID-19 vaccine hesitancy among minority populations in Canada, and potential approaches to vaccine outreach and education.
-I'm always eager to chat about topics in global health, particularly those related to public health policy, planetary health, and social epidemiology!
+My name is Asha, and I am a third-year undergraduate student at the University of Toronto, where I study global health, political science, and psychology.
+I was part of the 2021 Laidlaw Scholars cohort at UofT — my research summer focused on determinants of COVID-19 vaccine hesitancy among ethnocultural minority communities in Canada, and my Leadership-in-Action project was with Tortoise Media in London, UK.
+I'm always eager to chat about topics in global health, particularly public health policy, planetary health, and health equity!

 I'm a medical student at the University of York interested in immunology, public health, as well as education and leadership within health care!
 My research project is about understanding how mutations in immune cells impact a certain group of rare bone marrow disorders (MPNs) that can lead to cancer.